netdata/netdata/streaming/README.md

 the parent will write the following in its `error.log`:

 ```
-ERROR : STREAM_PARENT[CHILD HOSTNAME,[CHILD IP]:CHILD PORT] : sent command 'B' which is not known by netdata, for host 'HOSTNAME'.
+ERROR : STREAM_RECEIVER[CHILD HOSTNAME,[CHILD IP]:CHILD PORT] : sent command 'B' which is not known by netdata, for host 'HOSTNAME'.
 Disabling it.
 ```

 In this example, `B` was part of a `BEGIN` message that was cut due to connection problems.